Pawel Lewicki: Involvement in European economies

-Artificial Intelligence in Medicine
+Artificial intelligence in medicine

-After the sale of StatSoft to Dell in 2014, Lewicki focused on applications of Artificial Intelligence in Medicine, that has been traditionally slower in adopting big data learning and data mining, and he co-founded Holo Surgical Inc., a company that developed technology based on Artificial Intelligence and Augmented Reality to provide surgeons and later robots with synthetic vision.
+After the sale of StatSoft to Dell in 2014, Lewicki focused on applications of artificial intelligence in medicine, that has been traditionally slower in adopting big data learning and data mining, and he co-founded Holo Surgical Inc., a company that developed technology based on Artificial Intelligence and Augmented Reality to provide surgeons and later robots with synthetic vision.
 This AI-based technology is intended to support digital surgery by allowing surgeons to see internal organs without making incisions as if the patient had no skin, muscles, or connective tissue and thus to perform complex surgeries using minimally invasive techniques.
 Lewicki was the President and a major shareholder of Holo Surgical Inc. until 2020 when it was acquired by Surgalign Holdings Inc. (Nasdaq: SRGA).
 Lewicki joined the Board of Directors of Surgalign in 2020.

 In 2016, Lewicki co-founded Interneural Networks Inc. (a company that specializes in Artificial Intelligence and Big Data Learning analysis of MRI brain imaging), and Kardiolytics (a company that developed AI-based, non-invasive heart-diagnostics methods).
 Kardiolytics uses non-invasive, AI-based analysis of inexpensive and widely available CT-scans to produce in depth heart diagnostics, with the goal of providing these methods remotely to a large percentage of the world population that currently have no access to advanced medical procedures.

 In 2017, Lewicki co-founded Dystrogen Therapeutics Inc. a company that develops treatments for rare diseases such as Duchenne Muscular Dystrophy and Huntington Disease based on high-tech therapies using chimeric cells and RNAi platforms.

-Personal
+Personal life

 Lewicki is a jet-rated Airline Transport Pilot, he is also an avid scuba diver, horse rider, and a skier.